 How do I protect someone I care for?

 Consider what might happen if you were unable to provide the care you normally provide.
-This may be in the situation of having to self-isolate or where you are yourself unwell or when the person you support is unwell or has to self-isolate.
+This may be in the situation of having to self-isolate where you or someone in your home is unwell or if the person you support has coronavirus symptoms.
 It is helpful if you can put a contingency plan in place and seek cover from trusted neighbours, friends or family members.
 You could also think about options for having shopping delivered.

-You do not need to contact 111 to tell them you're staying at home.
-Read their advice about staying at home.
+You do not need to contact NHS 111 to tell them you're staying at home.
+If you or someone you care for have tested positive for COVID-19 you can get information about what to do here - advice about staying at home.

 Keeping in touch with you

-We know that caring can be very isolating and this situation around coronavirus could make this worse so we will be making proactive calls to carers to check on their wellbeing.
+We know that caring can be very isolating and staying at home as per guidance could make this worse so we have made and continue to make proactive calls to carers to check on their wellbeing.
 If you know anyone who would benefit from this support please get in touch with us by calling 01992 58 69 69 or email

-We are not able to provide medical advice if you are worried that you or someone you look after may be at risk, NHS 111 can offer direct guidance as they have set up an online coronavirus helpline or call 111.
-There is also health information and advice on the NHS website and travel advice on the Government website.
+We are not able to provide medical advice if you are worried that you or someone you look after may be at risk, the NHS 111 service can offer direct guidance.
+Please use the online NHS 111 Coronavirus resource in the first instance.

 Keeping calm and well